 - 10. Assisting all its publishers to develop web-sites - 11.
 Continuing to brand its list to maintain its specialised identity i.e. "The best of African publishing from a single source of supply," but also to profile the types of books it handles. - 12.
-Profiling publishers and providing information on publishing trends in Africa; for example, through regular contributions to The African Publishing Review (this could be treated as a priority area for collaboration with APNET).

-B. Recommendations requiring prior review and/or elaboration

-- 1. ABC must keep working at sales to cover the IABSS shortfall and look for funding for other IABSS-type schemes.
-(ABC's market territory, which does not include Africa, is well defined in the mission statement.
+Profiling publishers and providing information on publishing trends in Africa; for example, through regular contributions to The African Publishing Review (this could be treated as a priority area for collaboration with APNET). - B. Recommendations requiring prior review and/or elaboration - 1.
+ABC must keep working at sales to cover the IABSS shortfall and look for funding for other IABSStype schemes.
+(ABC's market territory is well defined in the mission statement.
+Africa is "open market" and can be supplied by either ABC or by the publishers.
 However, in the absence of an Africa-based consolidator for such a wide range of African books, ABC can provide an interim option for acquisitions by book donors -NB.
-This would raise the question of pricing policy for such schemes domestic prices, intra-African market prices, Northern market prices?) - 2.
+This would raise the question of pricing policy for such schemes - domestic prices, intra-African market prices, Northern market prices?) - 2.
 ABC should review and disseminate its policy statement on POD, with guidelines on ABC's own capacity to handle pdf formatting, and with suggestions for each publisher on which titles to consider for POD.
 Priority should be given to titles whose initial orders are high but which rapidly become 'dogs'. - 3.
-ABC should ensure that as many of its participating publishers as possible, together with their authors, are considered for author tours and visits, and invite publishers to give lecturers or talks during the events so as to attract northern-based African writers to publish with them. - 4.
+ABC should ensure that as many of its participating publishers as possible, together with their authors, are considered for author tours and visits, and invite publishers to give lectures or talks during the events so as to attract northern-based African writers to publish with them. - 4.
 In theory, the new database would allow ABC to implement some cost-saving measures through staff reductions.
 However, the team strongly recommends that, after a full review of staff functions, the saved time be applied to extra customer networking, raising author profiles and recruiting more publishers to the collective.